 All Departments must submit the ADP on the prescribed format accompanied by required documents and proformas as per the notified deadlines.
+Separate ADP proposal must be forwarded for South Punjab.
 All proformas and documents must be filled diligently.
 Proformas with missing information shall not be accepted.

 The following documents/proformas are required to be submitted with the ADP

-- A Departmental logical framework on the format (Annex III)

-- PGS 2023 alignment form (Annex VII)

-- SDGs alignment form (Annex VIII to be appended with PC-I)

-- RISE ADP Prioritization framework (Annex IX)

-- PSS alignment form (Annex X)

-- ADP proposals proforma (Annex XI)
+- A Departmental logical framework on the format (Annex III) - PGS 2023 alignment form (Annex VII) - SDGs alignment form (Annex VIII to be appended with PC-I) - PSS alignment form (Annex IX) - ADP proposals proforma, (Annex X) - ADP proposal proforma for South Punjab (Annex X)

-- Concept notes (Annex XII)
+- Concept notes (Annex XI)

 - PC-1/PC-11 on prescribed forms

-- Annual Progress Reports (Annex XIII)
+- Annual Progress Reports (Annex XII)